kataw/kataw/README.md

 * Typescript
 * Pretty printing

-**Note** None of these files are not completely up to date with my private code and will not be improved further.
+`None` of these files are not completely up to date with my private code and will not be improved further.

 I use this AST in my private project that includes all the bullet point above.